ThatQuiz Test Library Take this test now

 • 46.
 Obedience to an order of a superior exempts from liability if:

-A) The superior is a friend
+A) The order is unjust

 B) The order is lawful and the subordinate had no duty to refuse